 The Unique program is flexible and can be adapted to meet the specific needs of each woman.
-We offer a free and confidential one-year accompaniment, in addition to a period of 3 to 6 months of post-program follow-up.
+We offer a 4 to 5 months free and confidential accompaniment according to participants’ needs.
 The process is organized in four phases:

 - Pre-employability and stability